Storrs Township, Hamilton County, Ohio: Ministerial lands

 The section leased to Ethan Stone was the township's ministerial land, with a stipulation that proceeds from the sale or sublease of land were to be used for the funding of Christian churches and schools in the township.
 The state administered the land, collected rent, and disbursed the funds to the churches.
 In 1949, five churches in the former Storrs Township filed with the City of Cincinnati to receive disbursements totaling $3,000.
 In 1968, the Ohio State Auditor stopped disbursing the funds after the United States Supreme Court declared such arrangements unconstitutional.
 In 1973, the auditor was authorized to sell the land to the 145 lessees of 791.10 acre in Green, Delhi, and Storrs townships for one year's rent, with the proceeds going to local school districts.

 Stone's considerable profit from sublets was also subject to the ministerial provision.
 At his death in 1852, the proceeds were valued at over $32,000 annually.
-His will, drafted by Alphonso Taft, directed the money to the Cincinnati Orphan Asylum, an elderly care facility, Storrs Township churches, and Cincinnati College.
-After the college declined to use the funds for training Episcopal priests, the funds were directed to the Episcopal Diocese of Southern Ohio instead.
-In 1893, the Hamilton County Probate Court ordered that trust funds be disbursed to a church chosen in an election every ten years.
-The elections were open to Protestants at least 15 years of age.
-These were the only elections open to local women until the Nineteenth Amendment took effect in 1920.
-The last election, in 1993, awarded the funds to Price Hill United Methodist Church.
-By 2003, the land no longer generated a profit and too little money remained in the trust for further elections.
-In 2012, Stone's trustee asked the Probate Court to award full title to the lessees.
+The funds were originally directed to the Episcopal Diocese of Southern Ohio, but in 1893, the Hamilton County Probate Court ordered that trust funds be disbursed to a church chosen in an election every ten years.
 By the time the case was closed on March 22, 2019, 167 years after Stone's death, it was the longest open trust case in Ohio and presumably the oldest active court case in the United States.